dwhiffing/fury/content/nato/fr/army/body.md

 **Leclerc**

-The French Army was in the initial stages of re-equipping its forces with this new Main Battle Tank (MBT) when Northern Fury occurs.
-This tank with very modern fire control, advanced armour and a 120mm gun was easily the equivalent of the M1A2 or the Leopard 2 in many respects, probably superior in some areas, and certainly a match for anything the Soviet forces had available at the time.
+The French Army is in the initial stages of re-equipping its forces with this new Main Battle Tank (MBT) when Northern Fury occurs.
+The Leclerc has very modern fire control, advanced armour and a 120mm gun and is considered the equivalent of the M1A2 or the Leopard 2 in many respects, probably superior in some areas, and certainly a match for anything the Soviet forces had available at the time.
 Production commenced in 1992, with the first unit equipped by the end of 1993.
 Within 2e Régiment de